Frequently Asked Questions

 Under whose authority is the City directed in managing the dam?

 There are many regulatory bodies governing the construction, maintenance, and management of the dam.
 Multiple ministries regulate dam safety review, flow management, dam maintenance, data collection and reporting.
-The City takes direction from the province and works closely with the ministry when conditions change and additional management of the dam release flow, outside of the Provisional Operating Rule (POR) and Conditional Water Licence, is required.
-The City is currently working with the ministry to update the Provisional Operating Rule with the new river intake and water treatment plant in operation.
-The new POR is expected to be completed by 2023/2024.
+The City takes direction from the province and works closely with the ministry when conditions change and additional management of the dam release flow, outside of the Provisional Operation Rule (POR) and Conditional Water Licence, is required.

 What affects the Englishman River levels?